sam-iitj/sam-iitj.github.io/_posts/2016-11-04-deploying-ml-models-part-1.markdown

 </div>

 Like wise http://127.0.0.1:5000/2 should work.
 This is a simple flask application.
 (Oh yeah! this sounds easy, lets move on)

+#### REST (###### in peace)

+There are a couple of terms that are part and parcel on micro services.
+Lets quickly  understand something about them.

+    1) API : Application Program Interface - set of routines, protocols, and tools for building software applications.

+    2) API Endpoint :It's one end of a communication channel, so often this would be represented as the URL of a server or service.
+In our example "http://127.0.0.1:5000/1"

+    3) REST :underlying architectural principle of the web.
+Read these awesome [stackoverflow answer](https://stackoverflow.com/questions/671118/what-exactly-is-restful-programming/671132#671132) and this brilliant [post](http://web.archive.org/web/20130116005443/http://tomayko.com/writings/rest-to-my-wife) from Ryan Tomayko and this [post](https://martinfowler.com/articles/richardsonMaturityModel.html) from Martin Fowler to understand the same.

+In nutshell, you need to have - GET, POST, PUT, DELETE.

+Lets add this to our [code](https://github.com/anujgupta82/Musings/blob/master/flask/RESTful_app.py).
+To see this in action, run the server (like previously), go to terminal and type